So, just how did Thomas reach this level of stardom?

 Thomas became the fourth golfer ever to win five events in one PGA Tour season, joining Tiger Woods, Jack Nicklaus and Jordan Spieth.
 He became the FedEx Cup champion after finishing runner-up at the Tour Championship.

 In 2018, Thomas briefly dethroned Dustin Johnson to become the world’s top-ranked golfer after a strong season that saw him earn two victories and compete in a wild sudden-death clash with Phil Mickelson at the WGC-Mexico Championship.

-To arrive at the sudden death playoff, Thomas had scored an eagle to finish his final round, but missed a birdie putt against Mickelson.
-He also featured on the 2018 U.S. Ryder Cup team.
+To arrive at the sudden death playoff, Thomas had scored an eagle to finish his final round but missed a birdie putt against Mickelson.
+He was also featured on the 2018 U.S. Ryder Cup team.